-That’s a challenge that the pandemic has made more urgent — not just for sales organizations, but for business at large.
+That’s a challenge that current market condition have made more urgent — not just for sales organizations, but for business at large.
 According to research by mental health company Ginger, 70 percent of U.S. employees today say that working through the pandemic has been the most stressful time of their careers.

 In my experience, however — and in talking with other industry leaders — I think CROs can plot a smart path forward.
 Following are a handful of approaches to consider to set up your teams for long-term success, at a time when all of us can become preoccupied by short-term challenges.

 Sales leaders need to plan for the long haul and to give up on the unrealistic notion of “returning to normal.”
 Instead, they should look at COVID challenges as an opportunity to get ahead.
 Case in point: As a McKinsey report notes, even though roughly 90 percent of sales today have shifted online in one way or another, more than half of companies today believe the sales methods they’ve been adopting on the fly since the pandemic hit are actually more effective than pre-COVID methods.